Interior design & space planning

 - Forgetting about the focal point.
 Every room should have a focal point towards which the eye is drawn, and larger spaces can easily incorporate more than one focal point.
 Define a purpose or focus for the room, then position furniture around it.

-How to get contemporary interior design for corporate, residential, and retail premises right
+How to get contemporary interior design for residential, retail, and corporate premises right

 - Use a cohesive design thread throughout the project.
 Design elements such as pattern and colour can be fused together (not forgetting balance, harmony, scale, and proportion) to create one cohesive design thread that will generate a sense of calm and flow.